dkunkler/LabelMaker/README.md

 # LabelMaker
 Creates labels in a repo.
 Useful for shared labels across repos.

+Takes labels from a YAML file and adds them to a designated repo.

-If label already exists, it let's you know, but it is possible to end up with duplicate colors.
+If label already exists, it asks if you want to replace the old label or not.

 Props to @jssjr for the source.